Squirtle/lazy-newb-pack-qt/README.md

 Install
 -------
-To install the qt Lazy Newb Pack GUI, you will first need a copy of the Windows version of the LNP, which you can grab at http://dffd.wimbli.com/file.php?id=2801 or http://www.mediafire.com/?hwcjhh5j4jyus.
+To install the Qt Lazy Newb Pack GUI, you will first need a copy of the Windows version of the LNP, which you can grab at http://dffd.wimbli.com/file.php?id=2801 or http://www.mediafire.com/?hwcjhh5j4jyus.

 Once you have downloaded and extracted the Windows version of the LNP, delete the Dwarf Fortress folder and replace it with a folder with the linux version of DF.
 The name of the folder has to contain the string 'Dwarf Fortress' (without quotes) to work.